alanwsmith/typing-rust.alanwsmith.com/src/introduction/index.md

 }
 ```

-It also has live "Code Runner" blocks.
-Using them
+It also has Code Runners.
+They're
-is what the site is all about.
-Type in the above source
+what the site is all about.
+Type in the source
-code in and click "Run".
+code from above and click "Run".
 It will
 compile and show the output (which is "Hello, World"
 in this case).